 From these objectives, the Kremlin can crumble democracies from the inside out creating political divisions resulting in two key milestones: 1) the dissolution of the European Union and 2) the break up of the North American Treaty Organization (NATO).
 Achieving these two victories against the West will allow Russia to reassert its power globally."

-(As a candidate Donald Trump called NATO "obsolete", and supported Britain's exit ("Brexit") from the EU.
+Before taking office Donald Trump called NATO "obsolete", and supported Britain's exit ("Brexit") from the EU.
 He also supported the French presidential candidate who wanted France to leave the European Union.
 Because of these positions among others, the Russian government preferred a Trump presidency.

 In addition, the same declassified intelligence report states that: "Putin most likely wanted to discredit Secretary Clinton because he has publicly blamed her since 2011 for inciting mass protests against his regime in late 2011 and early 2012, and because he holds a grudge for comments he almost certainly saw as disparaging him."

 Putin also had reason to believe that Trump would be more likely to lift sanctions on Russia including especially the Magnitsky Act, and accept Russia's terms for ending the war in Syria.
 He had reason to hope for an American-brokered pro-Russia "peace plan" for Ukraine.
 Additional Russian foreign policy goals he might have hoped to advance include reducing American support for NATO, distancing the US from European allies, preventing environmental accords from hurting Russian oil and gas exports, and breaking up any trade deals and treaties which disadvantage Russia.

 If they didn't tamper with votes, in what ways DID they interfere with the election?